Large Dutch Bank |Our Journey Towards Agility at Scale

 So, we did not follow the conventional ideas on how to approach this.
 We broke a lot of ‘rules’:

-- Did not educate everyone, actually did not educate anyone.
+- Did not educate everyone about LeSS, actually did not educate anyone.
 Instead, people learned about the way of working while doing it.
 By starting every session explaining why, the goal and the tactics.
 By providing small workshops where people could discuss real life problems they face.

 - Did not use volunteering.
 Instead, people got invited, and volunteering was possible after experiencing the work for some sprints.

 - Did not eliminate the role of team PO.
-Instead, the team POs volunteered to eliminate their own role after the first Sprint.
+Instead, teams’ POs volunteered to eliminate their own role after the first Sprint.

 - Did not prepare CI system before flip.
 Instead, we put Continuous Integration on top of the overall backlog for months.
 This was now possible because we moved to a single Product Owner.